 Considerations

-OceanBase Database has added requirements for the instruction set when running in an X86 architecture environment in V4.2.5 BP3, V4.2.5 BP4, V4.2.5 BP5, V4.3.5 BP1, V4.3.5 BP2, V4.3.5 BP3, and V4.4.0.
-The OBServer process checks whether the current environment supports the AVX instruction set before startup.
-If the AVX instruction set is not supported, startup is prohibited.
+OceanBase Database V4.2.5 BP3, V4.2.5 BP4, V4.2.5 BP5, V4.3.5 BP1, V4.3.5 BP2, V4.3.5 BP3, and V4.4.0 require the instruction set for x86 architecture environments.
+Before OBServer processes are started, the system checks whether the AVX instruction set is supported.
+If the AVX instruction set is not supported, the OBServer processes cannot be started.

 Note

-- For V4.3.5, starting from V4.3.5 BP4, AVX instruction set support is no longer mandatory.
+- For V4.3.5, starting from V4.3.5 BP4, the AVX instruction set is no longer required.

-- For V4.2.5, starting from V4.2.5 BP6, AVX instruction set support is no longer mandatory.
+- For V4.2.5, starting from V4.2.5 BP6, the AVX instruction set is no longer required.

-- For V4.4.0, starting from V4.4.1, AVX instruction set support is no longer mandatory.
+- For V4.4.0, starting from V4.4.1, the AVX instruction set is no longer required.